SylvesterRudkjoebing/dotnetActorsShowcase/README.md

    The project follows a "Database First" approach, using migrations from an Azure-hosted `MoviesDB` that includes three tables: `Actors`, `Films`, and `Starrings`.

 2. **BFS Algorithm Implementation**
-   The BFS algorithm is encapsulated as a scoped service, designed with interfaces and low coupling to ensure clean and modular code.
+   The BFS algorithm is encapsulated as a scoped service, designed using interfacing and low coupling to ensure clean and modular code.

+3. **Back-End**
+   The back-end is built in C# using Entity Framework, including data access layer and controllers handling endpoints and http requests.

-3. **Front-End**
+4. **Front-End**
    The front-end is built in C# using **Razor pages**, with HTML and CSS for styling.

-4. **Unit Testing**
+5. **Unit Testing**
    Unit tests are written to validate functionality, using an in-memory mock database for reliable and isolated testing.

 ## Access to MoviesDB